-The first UK performance of Kaija Saariaho‘s 2008 work Laterna magica took place at tonight’s Prom concert in decidedly sumptuous company, Strauss’ Also Sprach Zarathustra & Four Last Songs on one side, Sibelius’ Seventh Symphony on the other.
+The first UK performance of Kaija Saariaho‘s 2008 work Laterna magica took place at tonight’s Prom concert in decidedly sumptuous company, Strauss’ Also Sprach Zarathustra and Four Last Songs on one side, Sibelius’ Seventh Symphony on the other.
 It was a superbly-judged juxtaposition; while Saariaho’s music occupies places hard to define, nonetheless there’s often a kind of restrained opulence (i hope that’s not too strong a word) as well, lending her work a sensibility that one could almost describe as ‘Romantic’.

 Gentle, dangerous, dream-like, lively, dead, clear, hazy, hot, strong, naked, sudden, dark, spring-like, penetrating, pressing, direct, oblique, sensuous, overpowering, restricting, poisonous, pacifying, bright light.
 Light.

 Premièred almost three years ago by the Berlin Philharmonic, it was finally brought to Britain tonight by the BBC Philharmonic, conducted by Juanjo Mena, in a dazzlingly transparent performance.
-Saariaho’s programme note can be read in full here, & an interview with her about the piece can be seen here.
+Saariaho’s programme note can be read in full here, and an interview with her about the piece can be seen here.

 Kaija Saariaho - Laterna magica

 - Liked it (29%, 12 Votes)

 - Meh (19%, 8 Votes)